 Who can submit a nomination?

-How many nominations does my school get?
+How many students may my school nominate?

 Can I ask for more nominations?